atong01/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am starting a postdoc with [Yoshua Bengio](https://https://yoshuabengio.org) studying deep learning and more specifically the causal discovery of cell dynamics at [MILA](https://mila.quebec/en/) in Montreal.
+I am a postdoc with [Yoshua Bengio](https://https://yoshuabengio.org) studying the causal discovery of cell dynamics at [MILA](https://mila.quebec/en/) in Montreal.
 This work is in collaboration with [Bernhard Schölkopf](https://www.is.mpg.de/~bs) and [Fabian Theis](https://www.helmholtz-muenchen.de/icb/institute/staff/staff/ma/2494/index.html) through the newly formed Helmholtz International Lab, a German-Canadian collaboration.

 I recently completed my PhD in the [computer science department](https://cpsc.yale.edu) at Yale University in 2021 where I was advised by [Smita Krishnaswamy](https://www.krishnaswamylab.org).
 My current research interests are in causal machine learning, deep learning, and optimal transport.